Asian painting conservator

 Asian Painting conservation

-Jennifer Loubser is a conservator of fine artworks who works for museums, institutions, and private collectors.
+Jennifer Loubser is a conservator of fine artworks on paper who works for museums, institutions, and private collectors.
 She specialises in conserving traditional Asian paintings, and she is also experienced in working with contemporary and antique artworks on paper.
-Over the past seventeen years, she has worked with collections and collectors in America, Asia, and Australia.
-She trained in Japan and in South Korea, and has worked on projects in the National Palace Museum Seoul, Honolulu Museum of Arts, Thangka Conservation Centre Bhutan, Art Galleries of New South Wales and South Australia, Queensland Art Gallery, Queensland State Archives, State Library of Queensland, and many galleries and private collectors across Australia.
+Since 2004, she has worked with collections and collectors in America, Asia, and Australia.
+She trained in Japan and in South Korea, and has worked in the National Palace Museum Seoul, Honolulu Museum of Arts, Thangka Conservation Centre Bhutan, Art Galleries of New South Wales and South Australia, Queensland Art Gallery, Queensland State Archives, State Library of Queensland, and for many galleries and private collectors across Australia.